 Biomedical Clinical Equipment Technician, Occupational Certificate

 Are you a hands-on kind of person with a technical mind?
-If so, San Jacinto College’s biomedical equipment technology program might be the path for you.
+If so, San Jacinto College’s Biomedical Clinical Equipment Technician program might be the path for you.
 Biomedical clinical equipment technicians are essential to the medical field.
-Technicians must have the skills necessary to repair and replace, test and calibrate, and perform preventative maintenance.
+Technicians must have the skills necessary to repair and replace, test and calibrate, and perform preventative maintenance on sophisticated medical equipment.
 They must also facilitate training sessions on medical equipment such as patient monitors, defibrillators, medical imaging equipment, and more.

 - Provides quality training in computer and electronics technology in today’s medical equipment operation and repair;